Mikeala Reese is Souderton's Pied Piper - Sports - The Intelligencer - The Media Times

 According to trainer Lynn Carroll, Reese is the perfect leader for this young squad.

-“We look at the girls individually as often as possible and have only contacted them before the first game,” said Carroll.
-“Obviously she will be a leader and she wants to help lead, but she understands that part of her job is to help these younger children for the future.
+“We look at the girls individually as often as possible and before the first game we only contacted them,” said Carroll.
+“Of course she will be a leader and she wants to help lead, but she understands that part of her job is to help these younger children for the future.

-“I’ve never had a child tell me this before.
-She was never asked to do it.
-Sometimes you get a teenager to say these things, but she already had the attitude, and that’s a really big deal.”
+“I’ve never had a child who told me this before.
+She was completely unexcited.
+Sometimes you lead a teenager to say these things, but she already had the attitude to do that, and that’s a really big deal. “

 When Reese entered the program as a newcomer, she was one of nine classes.
 Five were still on the program last year, four have not returned.